nusco/narjillos/backlog.md

 >goal: give a good, clear presentation in Madison

 * Identify interesting germline for demo
-* Keyframes in Germline Browser
+* Keyframes in DNA Browser
 * Release new version
-* Document "germline" and "lab"
+* Document "dnabrowser" and "lab"

 + Identify interesting history for demo
   (Temporarily remove chemistry?)